 Pre- or Post-Occupancy Flush with Outdoor Air

 ASHRAE guidance recommends flushing the building with outdoor air.
 Our HVAC retrofit process helps with this process with complete replacement of the blower systems including the ECM Fan Array.
 This process keeps AHU in top running condition.
 The result is built-in operational redundancy, improved IAQ and lower energy costs.

 To keep air free from pathogens, bipolar ionization technology installed within the AHU destroys them in the system and also in the occupied space.
 These devices release positive and negative ions that cluster around pathogens and kill them.
 Moreover, bipolar ionization makes filters more efficient by clumping particles together and reduces odors from smoke, gases and VOC.

-PURE+AeraMax devices achieves advanced filteration in rooms with multi-stage filters (antimicrobial coated pre, carbon and HEPA) and smart controls to operate in rooms up to 1,400 square feet.
+True HEPA AIR Purifier devices achieves advanced filtration in rooms with multi-stage filters (antimicrobial coated pre, carbon and HEPA) and smart controls to operate in rooms up to 1,400 square feet.

 Modes of Operation for the Building